 Prerequisite: Matriculation in the Teaching Concentration in Deaf Education upon successful completion of the Bristol Community College Deaf Studies program.

 Offered: Fall.

+SPED 305 - Supporting Infants/Toddlers with Special Needs (3)

+Students learn history and current policy regarding special education and early intervention.
+Recommended practices and processes to effectively support infants and toddlers with special needs and their families are studied.

+Prerequisite: Admission to the FSEHD ECED Program/Concentration, Birth to Three

+Offered: Fall

 SPED 310 - Principles and Procedures of Behavior Management for Children and Youth with Disabilities (4)